CRossel87a/cometbft/docs/core/configuration.md

 # the estimated # maximum number of broadcast_tx_commit calls per block.
 max_subscriptions_per_client = 5

+# Experimental parameter to specify the maximum number of events a node will
+# buffer, per subscription, before returning an error and closing the
+# subscription.
+Must be set to at least 100, but higher values will accommodate
+# higher event throughput rates (and will use more memory).
+experimental_subscription_buffer_size = 200

+# Experimental parameter to specify the maximum number of RPC responses that
+# can be buffered per WebSocket client.
+If clients cannot read from the
+# WebSocket endpoint fast enough, they will be disconnected, so increasing this
+# parameter may reduce the chances of them being disconnected (but will cause
+# the node to use more memory).
+#
+# Must be at least the same as "experimental_subscription_buffer_size",
+# otherwise connections could be dropped unnecessarily.
+This value should
+# ideally be somewhat higher than "experimental_subscription_buffer_size" to
+# accommodate non-subscription-related RPC responses.
+experimental_websocket_write_buffer_size = 200

+# If a WebSocket client cannot read fast enough, at present we may
+# silently drop events instead of generating an error or disconnecting the
+# client.
+#
+# Enabling this experimental parameter will cause the WebSocket connection to
+# be closed instead if it cannot read fast enough, allowing for greater
+# predictability in subscription behavior.
+experimental_close_on_slow_client = false

 # How long to wait for a tx to be committed during /broadcast_tx_commit.
 # WARNING: Using a value larger than 10s will result in increasing the
 # global HTTP write timeout, which applies to all connections and endpoints.
 # See https://github.com/tendermint/tendermint/issues/3435
 timeout_broadcast_tx_commit = "10s"

+# Maximum number of requests that can be sent in a JSON-RPC batch request.
+# Possible values: number greater than 0.
+# If the number of requests sent in a JSON-RPC batch exceed the maximum batch
+# size configured, an error will be returned.
+# The default value is set to `10`, which will limit the number of requests
+# to 10 requests per a JSON-RPC batch request.
+# If you don't want to enforce a maximum number of requests for a batch
+# request set this value to `0`.
+max_request_batch_size = 10

 # Maximum size of request body, in bytes
 max_body_bytes = 1000000